 What are the best methods to harvest lionfish?

-- Lionfish are best taken by using spears, but they can also be caught in hand-held nets.
-They are rarely taken on hook and line.
+- Lionfish are best taken by spear and hand-held nets.
+They are rarely taken successfully on hook and line.
 They also are taken as bycatch in commercial trap fisheries.

 - Care should be taken when spear fishing so that the spears do not impact and damage reefs.